Alexa & Arduino IoT Cloud Integration

 Arduino_MKRRGB

 .
 These will help us control the MKR RGB Shield.
+If you are using any other matrix or RGB pixel, you will need to adjust this example.

-When we later on will be connecting the cloud to Alexa, the data will be received directly from the Alexa app.
+When we later on will be connecting the Cloud to Alexa, the data will be received directly from the Alexa app.
 Whenever the data updates, the

 onLoungeAreaChange()